braintree/runbook/README.md

 # Runbook

 Runbook is a tool for defining runbooks using a Ruby DSL.
-Once your runbook is defined, you can use it generate a formatted representation of the book or even execute the runbook interactively.
+Once your runbook is defined, you can use it to generate a formatted representation of the book or even execute the runbook interactively.
 You can, for example, export your runbook to markdown or use the same runbook to automatically orchestrate a fleet of servers.
 Runbook provides an extendable interface for augmenting the DSL and defining your own behavior.

 Runbook provides two modes for evaluating your runbook once it is defined.
 The first mode, view mode, allows you to export your runbook into various formats such as markdown.
 The second mode, run mode, allows you to execute behavior based on the statements in your runbook such as executing commands on remote servers.